steve228uk/GiphyMessage/README.md

 ## Known issues

 - Tapping on the search bar doesn't pull up the keyboard.
 Instead tap the chevron and then search.
+- There is no loading indicator when searching for GIFs.